Need Help? Give us a call.

 Even if you’re not in the healthcare industry, you may be interested to read about—or nominate someone for—Modern Healthcare’s awards lists, which recognize the best executives, hospitals, and other healthcare leaders across the country.

 If your small business is at all fashion-adjacent—or if you’re simply a diehard fashion or beauty nerd—you absolutely need to be reading WWD, either online or in print.
 This weekly publication, which has been going strong for over a century, has been referred to as “the bible of fashion” (sorry, Vogue) because it functions both as a business magazine and lifestyle publication.

 As you would expect from such a praiseworthy nickname, industry leaders trust WWD for its comprehensive coverage of the most important news, trends, shows, and events across the business of fashion.
 Once you’re caught up on the need-to-know, read their “Eye” vertical for a peek into exclusive industry parties, profiles on upcoming designers and fashion executives, and even celebrity real estate.

-Success magazine isn’t specifically tailored to business advice.
+Success magazine isn’t specifically tailored to be a business magazine.
 Instead, it’s aimed toward achieving personal success in life—however you define that term.
-But Success magazine should still be on your list of small business magazines to read.
+But Success magazine should still be on your list of business magazines to read.
 After all, as a small business owner, your personal success is directly related to your business’s success.
 In their business vertical, though, this 121-year-old publication offers tips for becoming a better manager, balancing your time, setting achievable goals, and encouraging productivity.

 Technically, not every single aforementioned “small business magazine” is a magazine in the traditional (by which we mean “print”) sense, nor are they all geared specifically toward small business.
 This list has probably widened what you’d consider a business magazine, but they’re all among the best of the best resources to turn to when you’re in search of advice, inspiration, or just a productive break in your day.